Auctions: they can be the best way to snap up a property fast, but they also come with their fair share of stress and uncertainty.

 Are they investors or owner-occupiers?

-Are they cashed up downsizing baby boomers who are likely to stump up cash offers are they or cash-strapped first timers who will need finance to get the deal across the line?
+Are they cashed-up downsizing baby boomers who are likely to stump up cash offers they or cash-strapped first-timers who will need finance to get the deal across the line?

 These insights can help you tailor your bid more precisely so you can pip them at the post.